Epistemic Neural Networks: Introduction

 \section{Introduction}

-Consider a conventional neural network trained to predict whether a random person would classify a drawing as either a `rabbit' or a `duck'.
-As illustrated in Figure \ref{fig:nn_example}, given a single drawing, the network generates a marginal prediction that assigns probabilities to the two classes.
-If the probabilities are each $0.5$, it remains unclear whether this is because opinions across the population are equally divided or the neural network would learn a definitive class if subsequently trained on additional data.
-These two possibilities would be distinguished by a joint prediction across two identical inputs.
-As illustrated in tables to the right of the neural network output, such a joint prediction takes the form of a two-by-two table.
-If opinions are divided due to ambiguity of the image, probabilities would be equally distributed across the four cells.
-On the other hand, if uncertainty would be completely resolved with further training, the probability of labels differing across identical images is zero.
+Consider a conventional neural network trained to predict whether a random person would classify a drawing as a `rabbit' or a `duck'.
+As illustrated in Figure~\ref{fig:rabbit_duck}, given a single drawing, the network outputs a \textit{marginal} prediction that assigns probabilities to the two classes.
+If the probabilities are each $0.5$, it remains unclear whether this is because labels sampled from random people are equally likely, or whether the neural network would learn a single class if trained on more data.
+Conventional neural networks do not distinguish these cases, even though it can be critical for decision making systems to know what they do not know.
+This capability can be assessed through the quality of \textit{joint} predictions \citep{wen2022predictions}.

-This example indicates that joint predictions express the extent to which uncertainty will be resolved by additional data, whereas marginal predictions do not.
-Understanding whether and how uncertainty can be resolved is critical to a number of intelligent behaviors such as efficient exploration and adaptation.
-As elucidated by \citet{wen2022predictions}, such challenges call for the ability to produce accurate joint predictions.
+{ \medmuskip=2mu \thinmuskip=1mu \thickmuskip=2mu The two tables to the right of Figure~\ref{fig:rabbit_duck} represent possible joint predictions that are each consistent with the network's uniform marginal prediction.
+These joint predictions are over \textit{pairs} of labels for the same image, $(y_1, y_2) \in \{R, D\} \times \{R, D\}$.
+For any joint prediction, Bayes' rule defines a conditional prediction for $y_2$ given $y_1$.
+The first table indicates inevitable uncertainty that would not be resolved through training on additional data; conditioning on the first label does not alter the prediction for the second.
+The second table indicates that additional training should resolve uncertainty; conditioned on the first label, the prediction for the second label assigns all probability to the same outcome as the first. }

-In this paper, we introduce the {\it epistemic neural network} (ENN) -- an interface for models that represent uncertainty as required to generate useful joint predictions.
-While prior approaches to uncertainty modeling such as Bayesian neural networks can be expressed as ENNs, the new interface facilitates assessment and comparison of joint predictions and the design of novel architectures and algorithms.
-In particular, we introduce the {\it epinet}: an architecture that can supplement any conventional neural network to estimate uncertainty more effectively than state-of-the-art approaches.
-For example, with an epinet, conventional neural networks can outperform very large `deep ensembles' \citep{lakshminarayanan2017simple}, consisting of hundreds or more particles, with orders of magnitude less computation.
+Figure~\ref{fig:rabbit_duck} presents the toy problem of predictions across two identical images as a simple illustration of these types of uncertainty.
+The observation that joint distributions express whether uncertainty is resolvable extends more generally to practical cases, where the inputs differ, or where there are more than two simultaneous predictions \citep{osband2022neural}.